AOMediaCodec/libiamf/README.md

 # libiamf

-This is the reference implementation for the AOM Immersive Audio Model and Formats.
+This is the reference implementation for the AOM Immersive Audio Model and Formats (IAMF) specification, approved as a final deliverable by AOM on October 3, 2023.

-The current (draft) version of the specification can be found at https://aomediacodec.github.io/iamf/
+The 'code' subdirectory contains a reference decoder for AOM IAMF v1.0.0.
+The 'proto' and 'tests' subdirectories contain test vectors and test description metadata for conformance tests.

-The source code within this repository that implements the normative portions of the Immersive Audio Model and Formats (IAMF) specification as approved by AOM as a Final Deliverable on ____ is intended to form an IAMF Reference Implementation that may be approved as an AOM Final Deliverable.
-Any additional functionality within this repository, including functionality that implements non-normative portions of the IAMF specification approved as a Final Deliverable, is NOT intended to form part of this IAMF Reference Implementation.
+The source code within this repository that implements the normative portions of the IAMF specification is intended to form the IAMF Reference Implementation approved as an AOM Final Deliverable.
+Any additional functionality within this repository, including functionality that implements non-normative portions of the IAMF specification, is NOT intended to form part of this IAMF Reference Implementation.